 - Some antioxidant properties in coconut oil, as in all plant products

 - High in saturated fat and calories.
-Just one teaspoon contain 117 calories and 14g of total fat per tablespoon, with 12g being saturated fat.
+Just one teaspoon contains 117 calories and 14g of total fat per tablespoon, with 12g being saturated fat.
 The American Heart Association recommends only 13g per day for a heart-healthy lifestyle

 - Yes, coconut oil can raise HDL (good cholesterol).
 But it also raises LDL (the bad cholesterol) just like other saturated fats, such as butter.
 A better way to increase your good cholesterol is will oily fish, walnuts, olive oil or flaxseed